 That being said, there’s no official rule book for matching frames to your face shape, and doing so certainly shouldn’t trump personal style, preferences, and comfort.
 Use face shape tips for inspiration or to make a tiebreaking decision between a few pairs of glasses that catch your eye.

 Not sure where to start?
 We’ve got you.
 This article will cover the main face shapes, the best frames for each, and other factors to consider when buying new glasses.
-These guidelines apply to any type of glasses, from prescription glasses to readers to sunglasses.
+These guidelines apply to any type of glasses, from blue light glasses to readers to sunglasses.

 The 6 Main Face Shapes